Autenti-com/e-signature-pa-connector-public/README.md

 ### Prerequisites

-	1. Power Automate Account: Ensure you have an active Power Automate account.
+	1. Power Automate Account: Ensure you have an active Power Automate Premium license.
 	2. Solution File: Obtain the solution file (.zip) that you want to import.

 ### Steps to Import a Solution